BruceJinProactive/pal-mono/db/README.md

 ## Migrate development database [dev]

 1. Add/update SqlAlchemy tables in the `db/tables` directory.

 2. Import the SqlAlchemy class in the `db/tables/__init__.py` file.

 3. Create a database revision using the command below:

-> `alembic autogenerate` is often very wrong.
+**Note:** `alembic autogenerate` is often very wrong.
 Review the migration file, ask ChatGPT to regenerate the file, then run the upgrade command.

+- Use `git diff > changes.diff` to generate a diff file.
+- Copy paste the diff file to ChatGPT or other tools to generate the migration file.
+- Copy paste the `upgrade()` and `downgrade()` functions back to the migration file.

 ```bash
 docker exec -it pal-mono-api alembic -c db/alembic.ini revision --autogenerate -m "<db-change-message>"